 Upon reviewing the schedule, a representative of the Department of Financial Resources may contact the person to arrange a suitable period to discuss the plan’s specifics.

-Upon service of process, it is key to remember that whether operating under New York Charter or Federal Charter, US banks headquartered in New York State have not appointed the Superintendent their agent for service of process, requiring these institutions to be served directly.
+Upon process service, it is key to remember that whether operating under New York Charter or Federal Charter, US banks headquartered in New York State have not appointed the Superintendent their agent for New York City Process Service, requiring these institutions to be served directly.

 Proof of service may be obtained by affidavit of compliance filed with the process within thirty days after such service.
 The affidavit must be filed with the clerk of the court.